gabrielepaoletti/seismutils/docs/source/geo/coordinate_transformations.rst

 .. note::
     The ``convert_to_geographical`` function is also designed to handle input data in the form of arrays or pandas Series.

 When either of these data types is provided as input for the UTM coordinates, the function will return an array containing the converted geographical coordinates (latitude and longitude) for each set of UTM coordinates in the input array or Series.

 .. autofunction:: seismutils.geo.convert_to_utm

-Example usage
-^^^^^^^^^^^^^
+**Example usage**

 To use the ``convert_to_utm`` function, you must import it from the ``seismutils.geo`` sub-module.